-Therefore, we are back to item (1), the empty grave — and that is good, for item (i) is concerned with objective facts and witnesses, and the cold light of day rather than the inner workings of intensely stressed, passionate minds and emotions.
+Therefore, we are back to item one (1), the empty grave — and that is good, for it is concerned with objective facts and witnesses, and the cold light of day rather than the inner workings of intensely stressed, passionate minds and emotions.

 So: Who moved the stone and the body, and why?